devgioele/dotfiles/README.md

 - Ease of use

 The list is subject to change.
-I am especially looking for better alternatives to Sway, Waybar and pulseaudio.
+I am especially looking for better alternatives to Sway and eww.
 Write me for suggestions.

 ## Software list